British Bangladeshis: Pre-contemporary era

+Contemporary era

-Some ancestors of British Bangladeshis went to the UK before World War I. Author Caroline Adams records that in 1925 a lost Bengali man was searching for other Bengali settlers in London.
+Some ancestors of British Bangladeshis went to the UK before the Second World War.
+Author Caroline Adams records that in 1925 a lost Bengali man was searching for other Bengali settlers in London.
 These first few arrivals started the process of "chain migration" mainly from one region of Bangladesh, Sylhet, which led to substantial numbers of people migrating from rural areas of the region, creating links between relatives in Britain and the region.
 They mainly immigrated to the United Kingdom to find work, achieve a better standard of living, and to escape conflict.
 During the pre-state years, the 1950s and 1960s, Bengali men immigrated to London in search of employment.
 Most settled in Tower Hamlets, particularly around Spitalfields and Brick Lane.
 In 1971, Bangladesh (until then known as "East Pakistan") fought for its independence from West Pakistan in what was known as the Bangladesh Liberation War.
 In the region of Sylhet, this led some to join the Mukti Bahini, or Liberation Army.

 In the 1970s, changes in immigration laws encouraged a new wave of Bangladeshis to come to the UK and settle.
 Job opportunities were initially limited to low paid sectors, with unskilled and semi-skilled work in small factories and the textile trade being common.
 When the 'Indian' restaurant concept became popular, some Sylhetis started to open cafes.
 From these small beginnings a network of Bangladeshi restaurants, shops and other small businesses became established in Brick Lane and surrounding areas.
 The influence of Bangladeshi culture and diversity began to develop across the East London boroughs.

 The early immigrants lived and worked mainly in cramped basements and attics within the Tower Hamlets area.
 The men were often illiterate, poorly educated, and spoke little English, so they could not interact well with the English-speaking population and could not enter higher education.
 Some became targets for businessmen, who sold their properties to Sylhetis, even though they had no legal claim to the buildings.